Box Braids and Senegalese twists can be a great protective style all year long so here are tips on rocking them while keeping your own hair healthy!

 I don’t think I can stress how important this is.
 As a kid, I always had problems with scarves.
 That’s why my braids would start to look fuzzy as a child.
-The hair rubs against the material of the pillow, making the hair drier and causing it to lose its neatness.
+The hair rubs against the material of the pillow, making the Senegalese twists drier and causing it to lose its neatness.
 If you have chronic ‘scarf falling off in the middle of the night’ syndrome like I do, it’s a good idea to maybe use two or all three items to keep the hair fresh.
 It’s hardly even an extra step before going to bed.

 Continue to wash and deep condition hair

 A common misconception is that because hair is in a protective style, it can just be left alone until it’s time to uninstall.
 Utterly and completely false.
 A dirty scalp can block follicles and prevents hair from growing.
 And it’s just not a good idea to go weeks or months on end without washing hair.
 It’s important to continue to wash hair.
 I try to wash my hair at least once a week, even with braids or twists.
 I try to deep condition the same time as well.

 These styles, especially if they’re long, can take FOREVER to dry, and it’s pointless to really wash the entire length of the hair.
 Fill a spray bottle with water and shampoo or water and cowash.
 Spritz mixture into scalp and massage.
 Fill the same spray bottle with pure water to wash out the product.
 Repeat with conditioner.
 This way you won’t have wet braids for hours on end.